MAGvACC/.github/profile/README.md

 - Finalizing the Tunisia sector file
 - As a team, we are working on a new website and headquarters for the Maghreb region, in collaboration with Ilyass Baba, our Tech Director - 1674212

 We are committed to providing the best possible experience for virtual pilots and controllers in the Maghreb region, and we believe that these projects will help us achieve that goal.
-If you are interested in contributing to any of our projects, please feel free to contact us.

 ## Contributing

 We welcome contributions from anyone interested in supporting our operations on VATSIM.
-If you have experience in air traffic control, aviation, or simulation, and are interested in contributing to our team, please contact us via our Discord server or contact me directly on discord; .bobbie
+If you have experience in thr development of tools involving JS, C#, C++, etcetera... and are interested in contributing to our team, please contact us via our Discord server by opening a ticket or contact me directly on discord; .bobbie